boltlabs-inc/key-mgmt-spec/systems-architecture.md

 We have the following requirements for using an open registration session:

 1. All messages sent between the client and server MUST be over this authenticated channel, i.e., all messages should include an authentication tag that is computed under the selected MAC scheme using the shared key.
-1. The key server MUST additionally reject all messages sent over this channel that fail the MAC verification checks.
+1. The key server and the client MUST additionally reject all messages sent over this channel that fail the MAC verification checks.
 1. The only valid request for a registration session is a request to [complete registration](cryptographic_flows.md#complete-registration).
 1. The key server MUST close the session after completion of the complete registration request.
     - [TODO #51](https://github.com/boltlabs-inc/key-mgmt-spec/issues/51): Set recommendations for sane request limits and timeouts.